tdss/dariusztarczynski-neat-blog/src/posts/dariusz-tarczynski-gamification-consultant.md

 You can learn about [how Emotional Shift compares to Octalysis here](/octalysis-vs-emotion-shift-framework.html).

-Learn more about [gamification consulting](/gamification-consulting.html) services.
+Also learn more about his [gamification consulting](/gamification-consulting.html) services.

+Dariusz uses his experience in IT and passion for understanding of human brain to create and teach new concepts in gamification design.

+All this to make our experience with products more joyful, engaging, motivating.

+> Turn users into players!